octo-technology/Xcode-formatter/README.md

 Xcode formatter use [uncrustify](http://uncrustify.sourceforge.net/) to easily format your source code as your team want it to be !

-Add a simple directory in your Xcode project to provide Xcode :
+Add a simple directory in your Xcode project to provide :

-* __shortcut-based code formatting__ : use a shortcut to format modified sources in the current workspace
+* __Xcode shortcut-based code formatting__ : use a shortcut to format modified sources in the current workspace
 * __automatic code formatting__ : add a build phase to your project to format current sources when application builds
 * __all sources formatting__ : format all your code with one command line
 * __shared formatting rules by project__ : edit and use a same configuration file with your dev team